OnroerendErfgoed/pyramid_skosprovider/docs/usage.rst

 Usage
 =====

-To get a :class:`skosprovider.registry.Registry` instance, call :func:`pyramid_skosprovider.get_skos_registry` with the current application registry.
+To get a :class:`skosprovider.registry.Registry` instance that was configured globally, call :func:`pyramid_skosprovider.get_skos_registry` with the current application registry.

 Eg. in a view: